Stefan Liberadzki - 42BR Barristers

 Employment Law

-Stefan is regularly instructed on multi-day hearings involving complex discrimination, whistleblowing and constructive dismissal claims, amongst others.
-He also deals with preliminary hearings of all types, including time limits, strike-out and disability status.
+He is regularly instructed on multi-day hearings involving complex discrimination, whistleblowing and constructive dismissal claims, amongst others.
+He also provides training to solicitors firms and employers, including mock Tribunals, seminars and workshops.

 • Edinboro v Jamma Umoja (Residential Services) Ltd [2024] EAT 61: represented an appellant whose claims had wrongly been struck out at a preliminary hearing.
 The EAT upheld the appeal.
 Read more here.